Survey: Majority of Minnesota parents are OK with school reopening, disliked distance learning

 All told, nearly 53% of parents characterized this spring's distance learning as "bad" or "very bad."
 Another 45% said the experience was "good" or "very good," while the remainder said there was no difference from traditional in-person instruction.

+Asian and Latino parents who responded to the survey had a slightly more favorable review, with 53% of Asian parents and about half of Latino parents reporting that the learning experience had been positive.
+Black and white parents were more likely to have a negative view; in both groups, just over half of both groups said the experience was "bad" or "very bad."

-Parents reported that the most positive elements of distance learning were good access to the internet and required technology and good communication from teachers.
+Parents reported that the most positive elements of distance learning were good access to the internet and required technology and good communication from teachers, though experiences varied depending on race.

+While more than 70% of white and Asian parents said securing internet access for distance learning had gone well, just 62% of Black parents — and a smaller share of Latino and American Indian parents — said the same.
+White and Asian parents were also more likely to say they had a positive experience in terms of communication from teachers and schools, finding a spot for students to work, and ensuring students had adult support.

+But slightly larger shares of Black, American Indian and Latino parents felt distance learning provided their children with more one-on-one attention, compared to white parents.
+Parents in those groups also were more likely than white parents to say their students felt empowered to learn, and that their mental and physical health had improved while out of school.

 In a statement, education Commissioner Mary Cathryn Ricker thanked parents for participating in the survey and teachers for adapting to new challenges throughout the year.